dustinwloring1988/liteformer-source/README.md

 ## 📋 TODO

 * [ ] Make repo compile by removing or fixing invalid imports and paths
-* [ ] Move replacement files to a subfolder called patches, this can also have subfodlers matching the structure of the transfomers repo
 * [ ] Replace the current __version__ in `src/transformers/__init__.py` with __version__ = "0.1.0"
 * [ ] Reduce auto classes to only what is minimally necessary
 * [ ] Replace placeholder models with real SOTA architectures (more info coming)